microsoft/Windows-iotcore-samples/Demos/Facial-Recognition-Door/README.md

 Navigate to the root folder [here](https://github.com/Microsoft/Windows-iotcore-samples) and either download the samples as a zip file or clone them using git.

-The step-by-step instruction for building this project can be found on https://microsoft.hackster.io/en-US/windows-iot/windows-iot-facial-recognition-door-e087ce
+The step-by-step instruction for building this project can be found on Hackster, [here](https://microsoft.hackster.io/en-US/windows-iot/windows-iot-facial-recognition-door-e087ce).

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.